rehg-lab/eye-contact-cnn/README.md

 ## To run
-### on Webcam
+### with a webcam
 ```
 python demo.py
 ```
-### on Video
+### on a video file
 ```
 python demo.py --video yourvideofile.avi
 ```
-### on Demo Video
+### on our sample video
 Try this if you don't want to use dlib's face and instead test with pre-detected faces.

-You can comment out the first line "import dlib" in demo.py if you didn't install dlib.
+Comment out the first line of demo.py "import dlib" if you didn't install dlib.

-Demo video is taken from [here](https://youtu.be/5wFyxihwQiI).

-I used this [face detector](https://github.com/natanielruiz/dockerface) to generate the face detection file.
 ```
-python demo.py --video demo_video.mp4 --face demo_face_detections.txt
+python demo.py --video demo_video.avi --face demo_face_detections.txt
 ```

-Hit 'q' to quit the program.
+Demo video has been downloaded from [here](https://youtu.be/5wFyxihwQiI).
+I used this [face detector](https://github.com/natanielruiz/dockerface) to generate the face detection file.

 ## Flags